-Printmaking is designed to be an introduction to the techniques of relief and intaglio printmaking with emphasis on drawing and design as applicable to this process.
+Printmaking is an introduction to the techniques of relief and intaglio printmaking with emphasis on drawing and design as applicable to this process.
+Offered Fall.

-ART 339 Drawing III Program
+Drawing III Item #Program

-This is an advanced level drawing course for art majors.
-It allows students to expand their own ideas and to create works suitable for inclusion in their required Senior Exhibitions in ART 431.
-Fall, Spring.
+This is an advanced level drawing course for art majors to expand their own ideas and to create works suitable for inclusion in their required Senior Exhibition (ART 401).
+Offered Fall and Spring.

-ART 334 Painting II Program
+Painting II Item #Program

-Painting II is designed to be an intermediate study of painting with emphasis on research and development of different styles and techniques.
-Students will create a series of six paintings that explore and document a selection of different painting styles.
+Painting II is an intermediate study of painting with emphasis on research and development of different styles and techniques.
+Students will create a series of paintings that explore and document a selection of different painting styles.
+Offered Spring.

-ART 335 Ceramics I Program
+Ceramics I Item #Program

-Ceramics I is designed to be an introductory course in studio ceramics.
-Students learn how to create functional ceramic art forms from clay.
-The basic techniques in hand building and modeling, as well as glazing and firing will be introduced.
-Fall.
+In this introductory course in studio ceramics students learn how to create functional ceramic art forms from clay.
+The basic techniques in hand building and modeling, as well as glazing and firing, will be introduced.
+Offered Fall.

-ART 336 Sculpture Program
+Sculpture Item #Program

-Sculpture is designed to be an introductory course in sculpture that will acquaint the student with sculptural processes and the elements of three-dimensional design.
-Students will learn to view their work with a critical eye while making 3-D forms.
-Fall.
+Sculpture is an introductory course in sculpture that will acquaint the student with sculptural processes and the elements of threedimensional design.
+Students will learn to view work with critical and conceptual depth, while making 3-D forms.
+Offered Fall.

-ART 338 Photography II Program
+Photography II Item #Program 3